Level 1 Charger: Is level 1 charging bad for the battery?

 Its 20 Amp

 Level 1 is the slowest of all chargers and is supplied with the vehicle.
-It uses 120 Volts standard connection, 1.2 to 2.4 kW, and a 20 Amp circuit.
+It uses a 120 Volts standard connection, 1.2 to 2.4 kW, and a 20 Amp circuit.

 Level 1 Charging Speed kW